matomo-org/developer-documentation/docs/php.md

 xdebug.log_level = 0
 ```

-This can be useful for also debugging php invoked from the CLI.
+This also works for debugging php invoked from the CLI.

 ### Note